 Before learning about your chances of becoming a millionaire, let’s find out roughly how many millionaires there are in America.

-According to Spectrem Group’s Market Insights Report, in 2021, there were roughly 9.8 million individuals with a net worth between $1 million and $5 million.
+According to Spectrem Group's Market Insights Report, there were roughly 9.8 million individuals with a net worth between $1 million and $5 million in 2021.
 There were 1.8 million individuals with net worth between $5 million and $25 million.
 Finally, 156,000 households (not individuals) had more than $25 million in net worth.

-According to Credit Suisse’s latest Global Wealth Report, they estimate there are actually 22 million millionaires in America.
-That’s an impressive 6.5% of the population.
-Whatever the true millionaire count is, there are millions of millionaires and growing!
+Fast forward to 2024, and UBS & Credit Suisse's latest annual Global Wealth Report, estimates there are 22.7 million millionaires in America.
+That's an impressive 6.5% of the population.
+Clearly, there are millions of millionaires and growing!

-With stocks, real estate, and other risk-assets continuing to do well, the number of millionaires is likely even higher in 2023.
+With stocks, real estate, and other risk-assets doing well since the pandemic began, the number of millionaires is likely going to be higher in 2025.
 Further, I suspect the actual millionaire number is higher due to stealth wealth and plenty of unreported or underreported assets.
-It’s easy to obfuscate the value of your own private business.
+It's easy to obfuscate the value of your own private business.

 Now let’s look at three insightful charts based on Federal Reserve data that shows your chances of becoming a millionaire by education, age, and race.